kensanni/Aula-test/README.md

-# Building a minimal Terraform module to deploy a single node ElasticSearch in an AWS
+# Building a minimal Terraform module to deploy a single node ElasticSearch cluster on AWS

 This documentation below simply explain how I built a minimal Terraform module to deploy a single node ElasticSearch in an AWS

 ## Tools used

 Below are the tools and technologies I used for deploying my ElasticSearch cluster to AWS
  - [`Terraform`](https://www.terraform.io/) - This is an infrastructure as code software by [`Hashicorp`](https://www.hashicorp.com/).
-It allows users to define a data center infrastructure in a high-level configuration language, from which it can create an execution plan to build the infrastructure in a service provider such as [`AWS`](https://aws.amazon.com), [`Google cloud platform`](http://cloud.google.com), [`Microsoft Azure`](https://azure.microsoft.com/en-us/?v=solutions-dropdown) e.t.c.
+It allows users to define a data center infrastructure in a high-level configuration language, from which it can create an execution plan to build the infrastructure with service provider such as [`AWS`](https://aws.amazon.com), [`Google cloud platform`](http://cloud.google.com), [`Microsoft Azure`](https://azure.microsoft.com/en-us/?v=solutions-dropdown) e.t.c.
  - [`Ansible`](https://www.ansible.com/) - This is an open source software that automates software provisioning, configuration management, and application deployment.
 Ansible connects via SSH, remote PowerShell or via other remote APIs.

  - [`Packer`](https://packer.io/) - This is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
 Packer is lightweight, runs on every major operating system, and is highly performant, creating machine images for multiple platforms in parallel.